joreilly/MortyComposeKMM/README.md

 # MortyComposeKMM

-Rick & Morty app to demonstrate use of GraphQL + Jetpack Compose and SwiftUI (heavily based on https://github.com/Dimillian/MortyUI).
+Kotlin Multiplatform sample that demonstrates use of GraphQL + Jetpack Compose and SwiftUI (based on https://github.com/Dimillian/MortyUI SwiftUI project).
-This is also a Kotlin Multiplatform project with GraphQL code in shared module (making use of [Apollo library's Kotlin Multiplatform support](https://www.apollographql.com/docs/android/essentials/get-started-multiplatform/)).
+Makes use of [Apollo library's Kotlin Multiplatform support](https://www.apollographql.com/docs/android/essentials/get-started-multiplatform/) and is also included as one of the samples for that project.

 Related Posts: